 Summertime means leaving out fresh blooms, growing your own fruits/vegetables, and hanging cute wreaths to welcome guests over to enjoy a glass of lemonade.
 But why not incorporate these breath-of-fresh-air items in your decor theme all year long?
 Adding greenery to your style is a simple way to brighten any space.
 And don’t worry, if keeping plants alive isn’t your strong suit (um hello, black thumb over here!), there are tons of artificial options to choose from!

 Hanging a simple green wreath on an interior door is an easy way to bring the outdoors in.
 In the picture above, I used a small boxwood wreath to give a boring white door a fresh look.
-Don’t limit this classic Summer decorating trend to just the warmer months, bring in those fresh greens!
+Don’t limit these summer decor trends to only the warmer months.
+Bring in those fresh greens!
 (Or in the case of the picture below, the artificial greens 😉 I didn’t want to fuss with having to water and maintain real herbs in these planter boxes so I found the best artificial herbs Amazon had to offer.
 You can shop them all here: parsley, sage, rosemary, thyme)

 2. Simple and Functional